The Lost Art of Repairing and Why We Need to Bring it Back

 While most people are taught about the 3 R’s (Reduce, Reuse, and Recycle), not many consider where repair would fit in there.

-In the Hierarchy of Waste (we go in depth on this in this blog) — repair is more eco-friendly than recycle, but less sustainable than reduce and reuse.
+In the Hierarchy of Waste — repair is more eco-friendly than recycle, but less sustainable than reduce and reuse.
 In essence, repairing allows you to use just a small amount of new raw materials while still continuing to reuse many of the original materials.
 This is a much smaller impact than a full blown replacement.

 Let’s look at an example.
 Consider what it takes to make one cotton t-shirt.
 One resource used is water — 713 gallons in fact!
 For just one t-shirt!
 (Psst: that’s one of the reasons why we love bamboo!
 It takes very little water to grow, especially compared to cotton.)